-- · Approval of each new capital project and their requested CBA - Approval of changes to previously approved CBA by project - Approval of the total planned 2023 spending subject to adjustments related to the variances carried forward from the 2022 forecast (both over and under spending) - Approval of the capital program groups, subject to the rules outlined for their use - Approval of debt authority for specific projects
+- Each new capital project and their requested CBA - Changes to previously approved CBA by project - The total planned 2024 spending subject to adjustments related to the variances carried forward from the 2023 forecast (both over and under spending) - The capital program groups, subject to the rules outlined for their use - Debt authority for specific projects

 Note: Capital spending planned for the first budget year may be adjusted for the current year forecast variances.

-Budget engagement and approval In June, the Town of Aurora holds a public session to gather input from the public on the Budget.
+Budget engagement and adoption

+In June, the Town of Aurora holds a public session to gather input from the public on the budget.
 In addition, engagement is sought out online through surveys.
 Each year, staff strive to increase engagement over the previous year.

-The Budget includes Town departments and community partners The Town delivers a number of services and some in partnership with other organizations, including community non-profit organizations and Central York Fire Services which is a shared service with Newmarket.
+The Budget includes Town departments and community partners

+The Town delivers a number of services and some in partnership with other organizations, including community non-profit organizations and Central York Fire Services which is a shared service with Newmarket.